Pick 2-3 doable and actionable tips from this list on how to be a happier mom.

 Looking back, I wish I knew what I knew now about becoming a more positive and happier mom.
 It would have made my life so much easier, less stressful, and well, happy in general.

-I am now in that place where I’ve never felt so much at peace with myself and so much happier about my life, in general.
+I am now in that place where I’m at peace with myself, I feel fulfilled and so much happier about my life, in general.

 And I can attribute that to the things I’ve learned as a mother, the tips that I’m going to share below.